tomsWebConsulting/twcsl/Configurator Page Text and Image Blocks/README.md

   options and variants as needed.

-* Once you have set up all options and variants add a final section at the very bottom of the page similar to the following.
+* Once you have set up all options and variants add a final section at the very bottom of the Page similar to the following.

   ![done options variants links][12]